-We use ejector pins to take the material out from the machine after it solidifies.
+Ejector pins are used to take the material out from the machine after it solidifies.

 As the screw moves, another batch of granular plastic is fed to the heating barrel.
-The process continues from there, and the ejector pins help remove the injection molded plastic after it cools and hardens.
+The process continues from there, and the ejector pins help remove the injection mold plastics after it cools and hardens.

 Types of Plastic Injection Molding

-There are generally three type of injection molding machines:
+There are generally three types of injection molding machines:

 1. Hydraulic Injection Molding

-It is the first and the foremost type of injection molding machine which has been around for centuries.
+These are the oldest type of injection molding machines which have been around for centuries.

-We use something called the ‘hydraulic oil,’ which means using liquid to create pressure during the injection molding process.
+Pressure creating liquids called hydraulic oils are used to create pressure during the injection molding process.
 This oil is used inside a hydraulic motor, which in turn rotates the screw.